OUCyf/OUCyf.github.io/blog/2022/02/20-website.md

 @@
 <!-- b.blog intro -->
 @@blog-intro
-- This blog will introduce the generally framework and technology about this website, which includes html css javascript and how to auto-deploy in github with CI/CD.
+- This blog will introduce the generally framework and the key technology about this website, which includes html css javascript and how to auto-deploy in github with CI/CD.
-- Generally speaking, JTS website built with by Franklin.jl, Minimal Mistakes, and Julia programming language.
+- Generally speaking, the website built with by Franklin.jl, Minimal Mistakes, and Julia programming language.
 @@
 <!-- c.blog tag -->
 {{page_tags}}